danielward27/softcvi_validation/README.md

 ```

 ## Constructing the environment
-The exact environment used in the experiments is in [softcvi.yml](softcvi.yml).
+The exact conda environment used in the experiments is in [softcvi.yml](softcvi.yml).
 However, this likely will not be compatible across platforms.
 A less precise, but more
 convenient way to recreate the environment is to clone ``softcvi`` and
 ``softcvi_validation`` into your current directory, and run: